dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 Some disclaimers I must make before jumping right into it:

-- This is **my opinion**, formulated from other people's opinions and lots... lots of reading, and watching the market.
-I am in no way, shape or form an authority on this, I simply speak from my personal experience, mistakes, successes and things I've read.
-NONE of what I say here should constituted as financial advice, the way you invest is the way YOU invest.
-All I'm trying to do with this article is to encourage **doing your own research** or DYOR.
+- This is **my opinion**, formulated from a combination many other people's opinions and lots... lots of reading and watching the market.
+I am in no way, shape or form an authority on this, I simply speak from my personal experience, mistakes, successes and things I've read. <span class="red">NONE of what I say here should constituted as financial advice</span>, the way you invest is the way YOU invest.
+All I'm trying to do with this article is to encourage you to **do your own research** (DYOR).

 - I've been deeply interested in this world for the past 5 years and have seen lots and lots of disasters, scams, cool projects, as well as massive opportunities, some I've taken advantage of, others I've <a id="boysDontCryLink" onclick="showBoysDontCry()">almost cried</a> over missing.
+Do not beat yourself over missed opportunities, you don't catch the bus or train on time _every time_ you go to the bus stop, do you?

 <div id="boysDontCryAudio"><audio controls src="./assets/boysdontcry.mp3"> Your browser does not support the <code>audio</code> element.</audio></div>

 - The cryptocurrency market is very speculative, no hypothesis that I or anyone has about the fundamentals or functionality of an application or blockchain will necessarily be reflected on the price.
+It sometimes takes years for projects to really take off.

 - Any investment that you make as a direct cause of reading this article is NOT my responsibility, this is risk that YOU and only YOU take.